Glucose meter: History

 In North America, hospitals resisted adoption of meter glucose measurements for inpatient diabetes care for over a decade.
 Managers of laboratories argued that the superior accuracy of a laboratory glucose measurement outweighed the advantage of immediate availability and made meter glucose measurements unacceptable for inpatient diabetes management.
 Patients with diabetes and their endocrinologists eventually persuaded acceptance.
+Prior to its discontinuation in July 2021, the YSI 2300 STAT PLUS Glucose and Lactate Analyzer was widely accepted as the de facto standard for reference measurements and system calibration by most manufacturers of glucometers for the past 30 years, despite there being no such regulatory requirement.

 Home glucose testing was adopted for type 2 diabetes more slowly than for type 1, and a large proportion of people with type 2 diabetes have never been instructed in home glucose testing.
 This has mainly come about because health authorities are reluctant to bear the cost of the test strips and lancets.

 Non-meter test strips

 Test strips that changed color and could be read visually, without a meter, have been widely used since the 1980s.
 They had the added advantage that they could be cut longitudinally to save money.
 Critics argued that test strips read by eye are not as accurate or convenient as meter testing.
 The manufacturer cited studies that show the product is just as effective despite not giving an answer to one decimal place, something they argue is unnecessary for control of blood sugar.
 This debate also happened in Germany where "Glucoflex-R" was an established strip for type 2 diabetes.
 As meter accuracy and insurance coverage improved, they lost popularity.

 "Glucoflex-R" is Australia manufacturer National Diagnostic Products alternative to the BM test strip.
 It has versions that can be used either in a meter or read visually.
 It is also marketed under the brand name Betachek.
 On May 1, 2009, the UK distributor Ambe Medical Group reduced the price of their "Glucoflex-R" test strip to the NHS, by approximately 50%.
-This was expected to allow the NHS to save money on strips and perhaps loosen the restrictions on supply a little.
-Another low cost visually read strip is soon to be available on prescription according to sources at the NHS.